What is password spraying?

 Real-time Analysis

 Sophisticated, real-time analysis of incoming traffic looks for even the most subtle indicators of fraud.
-However, this does not involve collecting users’ personal data; instead it encompasses focus on behavior, device, and network characteristics and how they are connected.
+However, this does not involve collecting users’ sensitive data; instead it encompasses focus on behavior, device, and network characteristics and how they are connected.

 Classify and Triage